aguinada/susobyexample/# Household ROSTER**.md

 When executing the questionnaire, as the user enters the names of the household members, the **hhmembers** memory object obtains its values.
 Note that the hhmembers object has two columns, the **Item1** stores the identifying number of each member and the **item2** stores the text entered by the user.

-This screen is presented in SuSo to capture household members names (hhmembers list)
+This screen is presented by SuSo to capture household members names and populate hhmembers list.

 ![](ht/../images/E1.suso.hhmemebers.jpg)

-The object hhmembers in memory stores member names in column **Item2** and assigne a secuential number to each one in column **Item1**
+The object hhmembers in memory stores member names in column **Item2** and assigns a secuential number to each member in column **Item1**.

 ![](ht/../images/E1.mem.hhmembers.jpg)